-- 1. Male or female subjects meeting the following age criteria: - (a) For subjects who will undergo bronchoscopy/BAL procedures: 18 to 65 years of age at the time of screening. - (b) For subjects who will be waived from undergoing bronchoscopy/BAL procedures (after adequate number of BAL evaluable subjects has been reached): 18 years of age or older at the time of screening. - 2.
-Documented A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" allelic combinations (excluding MS, MZ, and SZ) and an endogenous A1PI plasma levels of $\leq 8 \ \mu$ M.

-- 3. Screening levels of endogenous plasma (antigenic) A1PI of $\leq 8 \mu M$ may be collected at any time during the Screening period for treatment-naïve subjects, or following a 4 weeks minimum wash-out from previous augmentation therapy in treatmentexperienced subjects - 4.
-Subject must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
-The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study. - 7.
+- 1. Male or female subjects meeting the following age criteria: - (a) For subjects who will undergo bronchoscopy/BAL procedures: 18 to 75 years of age at the time of screening. - (b) For subjects who will be waived from undergoing bronchoscopy/BAL procedures: 18 years of age or older at the time of screening. - 2.
+Documented A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" allelic combinations such as SZ (excluding MS and MZ) and an endogenous A1PI plasma levels of ≤11 μM. - 3.
+Screening levels of endogenous plasma (antigenic) A1PI of ≤11 μM may be collected at any time during the screening period for treatment-naïve subjects, or following a 4 week minimum wash-out from previous augmentation therapy in treatment-experienced subjects. - 4.
+Subjects must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - 5.
+If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
+The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study.
+Subjects with a positive cotinine test due to nicotine replacement therapy (eg, patches, chewing gum), vapor cigarettes, or snuff are eligible. - 7.
 If female of childbearing potential, the subject presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study. - 8.
-The subject is willing and able to comply with the requirements of the protocol. - 9.
-The subject must have pulmonary function at the time of screening meeting both of the following:
+The subject is willing and able to comply with the requirements of the protocol.

-(a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) \geq 50% of predicted

-(b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7.
+- 9. The subject must have pulmonary function at the time of screening meeting both of the following: - (a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) \geq 50% of predicted. - (b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7.

-Note: Inclusion criterion #8 is not applicable to subjects who are enrolled after the target of 15 to 18 evaluable subjects has been reached and who are therefore not required to undergo the bronchoscopy/BAL procedures.
+Note: Inclusion criterion #1a and #9a are not applicable to subjects who are not required to undergo the bronchoscopy/BAL procedures.